alan-turing-institute/sqlsynthgen-health-demo/README.md

-# Synthetic Data Generation with SQLSynthGen
+# Synthetic Data Generation

-A demonstration of SQLSynthGen, in a healthcare example.
+A Python demonstration, in a healthcare example.

 ## Credits